nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### <a name="why-build"></a>Why build kinematic cities?

-If you're starting from scratch, then with a few good design choices it should be possible to build a city that **works far better** than normal conventional cities
+If you're starting from scratch, then with a few good design choices it should be possible to build a city that **works far better** than normal conventional cities.

 * a kinematic city:
    1. should have **less traffic** congestion